fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/03Heatmaps.md

 ## 04 Spearmans Rank correlation (Prokaryotes vs. Eukaryotes) + Ordering + Plotting

 We create organism groups based on prokaryotes or eukaryotes.
-These are different for every dataset because of differently describes species, this is exemplary for dataset1.
-Then we calculate the correlation coefficients.
+These are different for every dataset because of differently describes species, this is exemplary for Dataset 1.
+Then we calculate the correlation coefficients and plot it.

 ```
 # Define organism groups